Bachelor of Digital Media - CC24

 Health RequirementsNo information available at this time.

 The digital revolution has dramatically changed the way we work, learn, play and communicate.
 It has created jobs that didn’t exist a decade ago and it has profoundly changed others.
 People who are skilled in the production and application of digital media are in demand.
-Completion of the Bachelor of Digital Media will prepare you to pursue employment opportunities in fields such as:
+The Bachelor of Digital Media prepares graduates for a professional career within the digital media industries.
+Employment opportunities for graduates with relevant creative and technical expertise can be found in areas such as web design, graphic design, publishing, photography, illustration, animation, game development, software development, audio production, video production, film and television post-production, visual effects, advertising, marketing, journalism, corporate communications, education and training.

 We offer a range of scholarships to support international students and encourage you to apply for one that's right for you.